iitggithub/iitggithub.github.io/articles/octoprint_ubuntu_16_04.md

 #### Create the user account

 Use the command below to create the new user.
-You can also omit the "--disable-password" flag and the adduser command will ask you to set a password.
+You can also omit the "`--disable-password`" flag and the adduser command will ask you to set a password.
 I personally use SSH key based authentication so never have a need to set a password.

 ```
 orangepi@orangepir1:~$ sudo adduser --home /home/pi --shell /bin/bash --disabled-password pi